benediktstroebl/agent-evals/README.md

 In order to reproduce our analysis, including optimization and evaluation, you simply have to run the `.ipynb` notebooks for the respective model and agent.
 At the beginning of each notebook, you need to provide an API key (i.e., either OpenAI or Together.ai).

 ### NovelQA

+#### To run GPT-4 on NovelQA

+1. Download the NovelQA dataset from HuggingFace by following the steps outlined on the [NovelQA website](https://github.com/NovelQA/novelqa.github.io).
+2. Specify your OpenAI API key in line 149.
+3. Run the novelQA-gpt-4.py script after specifying the book data path and qa data path arguments, and leaving the rest of the arguments as the default.
+4. For evaluation, upload the results to the Codabench evaluation website following the steps outlined in the [NovelQA website](https://github.com/NovelQA/novelqa.github.io).

+#### To run our RAG agent on NovelQA
+1. Download the NovelQA dataset from HuggingFace by following the steps outlined on the [NovelQA website](https://github.com/NovelQA/novelqa.github.io).
+Store it in ./NovelQA.
+2. Specify your OpenAI API key.
+3. Run each cell of the Jupyter Notebook in succession.
+4. For evaluation, upload the results to the Codabench evaluation website following the steps outlined in the [NovelQA website](https://github.com/NovelQA/novelqa.github.io).

 ### WebArena